-- Objective:Secure state and federal monies for direct support of low-income housing construction and rehabilitation.
+Objective: Secure state and federal monies for direct support of low-income housing construction and rehabilitation.
 Facilitate the development of at least 50 units of lower-income housing.
-Prioritize funding applications for projects with lower-income units in higher-opportunity areas such as the Los Molinos, Bend, Mineral, Paynes Creek, and Lake California areas and unincorporated areas north of Red Bluff. - Time Frame:Annually reach out to developers to assist with identifying available funding sources.
+Prioritize funding applications for projects with lower-income units in higher-opportunity areas such as the Los Molinos, Bend, Mineral, Paynes Creek, and Lake California areas and available funding sources.
 Scheduling of County applications for funding from the various federal and state funding programs is dependent on the application deadlines for the various programs and on funding availability within the County General Fund.
 The County will contact HCD to determine the application deadlines for the various funding sources.
 The County will apply for funding annually and as it becomes available.